5paceman/5paceman/README.md

 - :world_map: I am currently living in Manchester, England.
 - :technologist: I love starting new projects and learning as I go.
 - :student: I’m currently learning: `C++` and `x86`.
+- :memo: [My blog](https://5paceman.dev) where I talk about problems I've solved both in programming and IT Infrastructure
 <br>

 ## :key:  Notable Projects